fudgebucket27/sneiper/README.md

 10. Once you have configured sneiper and chosen a mode, at the bottom of the home page of Sneiper, press 'Start Sneiper' to start sneiper.

-11. To exit sneiper, click on 'Exit Sneiper' at the bottom of the home page Sneiper.
+11. To exit sneiper, click on 'Exit Sneiper' at the bottom of the home page of Sneiper.

 # How to update
 Run this command in the folder of sneiper to grab the latest updates